Turbulence Scaling from Deep Learning Diffusion Generative Models: Results

 In Fig.~\ref{fig:structure}, we present a comparative analysis of:

 for $n=2,3$.
-We see that both the numerical and DDPM results agree fairly well, and the DDPM results deviate less than the numerical from the Kolomogorov spectrum.
+We see that both the numerical and DDPM results agree fairly well.
 We evaluate the intermittency parameter, defined as $S_4(r)/(S_2(r))^2$, and observe a minor slope, suggesting the anticipated independence from $r$.
+The standard deviation for $n=2,3,4$ is also computed, demonstrating agreement between the numerical and DDPM ensemble results.
 Additionally, we compare the probability distribution functions of $\delta v$ (refer to Fig.~\ref{fig:dv_dist}) across two distances and find that the resulting distributions are nearly indistinguishable.